khanna91/meesho/README.md

 Still if you find any issues, feel free to ping me.

+**Currently, the search section is fully functional, the other CTA buttons are for UI purpose, and don't have any functionality as such**

 ##### For developers out there
 I also gave support for browser sync which is very useful while developing.
 In order to use that, after installing all dependencies, simple use